 There are many factors that affect our libido, from diet to hormones, to stress or even medication.

 “Things like thrush can cause sex to be sore or painful,” adds O’Connor.
 “Or it could the fear of humiliation from erectile problems or vaginal dryness.”

 It’s important to think back to when you first started to notice a discrepancy in interest in sex between you.
-Has it always been this way in the relationship or did this happen recently?
+Has it always been this way or did this happen recently?

 If the latter is true, have there been any major changes in your life?
 New baby?
 Job loss?
 A bereavement?
 Major life changes can really affect our libido.

 “Shame is also a huge passion killer,” says O’Connor.
 "So check your partner isn’t stuck in body-shame – especially if there’s been a recent change to their body, say after pregnancy, an operation, or weight loss/weight gain.”